Boone - the Early Years

 The majority of what you see in the Hollywood shows and films on Cowboys and the Wild West relates to a couple of episodes in limited areas and small time-frames of the nineteenth century USA.
 There were some hired guns and fast guns, but not many.
-Violence did occur from time to time, usually with robbers attacking travelers, stagecoaches, and the local small town banks (not the government recognized banks in cities).
+Violence did occur from time to time, usually with robbers attacking travelers, stagecoaches, and the local small town banks - not the government recognized banks in cities.
 In the towns and cities few people wore guns, and outside of them most people had guns handy.
 People were armed with knives, shotguns, or rifles for use against dangerous animals and bandits.
 A lot of the people who spent most of their time on horseback did carry handguns, usually it was in a holster on the saddle in the same way a rifle is carried.
 Thus the rider was able to quickly draw the handgun to shoot something nearby while on horseback when attacked by wildlife, the main reason for having the gun.
-Usually it’s an older pistol, because older guns were much cheaper than new ones, and all guns were expensive.
+Usually it’s an older pistol because older guns were much cheaper than new ones, and all guns were expensive.
 A rifle for hunting was where the people spent the most money on new guns.
 Some towns had local laws against people wearing handguns within the town limits, and most of the people obeyed the laws.
 Thus the shootouts we see in books and films were very rare in real life while roadside robberies were much more common events.
 A lot of law officers of the era carried shotguns to intimidate people, which they did.
-The few people who wore a handgun in a belt holster were most often criminals, or lawmen, or hired guards, because few honest men had a reason to carry a handgun on them all of the time.
-A few people did go armed for their own protection, many such men had previously worked as hired guards or lawmen, but not all of them.
+The few people who wore a handgun in a belt holster were most often criminals or lawmen or hired guards, because few honest men had a reason to carry a handgun on them all of the time.
+A few people did go armed for their own protection, and many such men had previously worked as hired guards or lawmen, but not all of them.
 Most people of wealth also went armed, but they usually carried a smaller caliber concealed handgun or a knife.